 Site Characteristic Description Site acreage Site must be at 5 to 25 acres and possibly larger.
 The site size for a manufacturer will depend on the needs of the particular company.
 Site slope Site must have a slope of 7% or less.
-Business Oregon's Industrial Development Competitiveness Matrix (Exhibit 16) shows that Site dimensions and shape Site must be relatively rectilinear and not divided by off-site roads or rivers.
+Business Oregon's Industrial Development Competitiveness Matrix (Exhibit 16) shows that manufacturers generally need flat sites.
+Site dimensions and shape Site must be relatively rectilinear and not divided by off-site roads or rivers.
 For a site to function as a single site for one business, it should not be bisected by roads (other than roads for internal circulation).
 The presence of streams or rivers increases the likelihood of flooding and would also make development of the site more challenging.
 Location of site in relation to existing Site must be adjacent to the UGB.
-To be considered for the large lot industrial site, the site must be adjacent to the existing Prineville UGB.
+UGB To be considered for the large lot industrial site, the site must be adjacent to the existing Prineville UGB.
 This requirement avoids creating challenges to future municipal service, such as "cherry stems," and avoids creating greater conflicts with agricultural uses around Prineville.
 Current ownership Site may be made up of one large parcel or multiple adjacent parcels and have no more than three owners.
-Sites with fewer owners reduce the cost and building on a site on two or more tax lots requires negotiating land assembly.
+Sites with fewer owners reduce the cost and uncertainty of land assembly.
+Developing an industrial building on a site on two or more tax lots requires negotiating land assembly.
 Land assembly is difficult and often costly for a number of reasons.
-People own land for a variety of reasons, such as the desire to the land for a profit.
+People own land for a variety of reasons, such as the desire to develop the land, keep the land undeveloped, or sell the land for a profit.
 Getting landowners to sell land can be difficult, especially if the ownership is legally disputed, as is the case with some inheritances.
-If a I landowner is a willing seller, they may have an context of comparable land values.
-In addition, one
+If a landowner is a willing seller, they may have an unrealistic expectation of their land's value in the context of comparable land values.
+In addition, one parcel of land may have multiple owners, compounding the issues described above.